Observability with Big Data Analytics

 is the Log ID, which will appear in the LogId

 field in the logs.
-While not necessary, it's a good practice to uniquely name your logs, and allows for easier analytics.
+While not necessary, it's a good practice to uniquely name your logs, as it allows for easier analytics.

 Now you can use arrayJoin